wnstify/backupd/USAGE.md

 ⚠ Retention: No automatic cleanup
 ```

-**Note:** Integrity check is optional and shows differently if not configured:
+**Note:** Verification schedules are enabled by default.
+If disabled:
 ```
 Scheduled Backups (systemd timers):
 ✓ Database: *-*-* *:00:00 (hourly)
 ✓ Files: *-*-* 03:00:00 (daily at 3 AM)
-  Integrity check: NOT SCHEDULED (optional)
+  Quick check: NOT SCHEDULED
+  Full test reminder: NOT SCHEDULED
 ```

 ### Viewing Logs